reacherhq/check-if-email-exists/README.md

     // Let's say we want to test the deliverability of someone@gmail.com. let mut input = CheckEmailInput::new(vec!["someone@gmail.com".into()]);

-    // Optionally, we can also tweak the configuration parameters used in the
-    // verification.
-    input
-        .set_from_email("me@example.org".into()) // Used in the `MAIL FROM:` command .set_hello_name("example.org".into())    // Used in the `EHLO` command .set_proxy(CheckEmailInputProxy {        // Use a SOCKS5 proxy to verify the email
-            host: "my-proxy.io".into(),
-            port: 1080,
-            username: None,                      // You can also set it non-empty
-            password: None
-        });

     // Verify this email, using async/await syntax. let result = check_email(&input).await;